AgniKoko/MicroprocessorsAssignment/README.md

 ---

 ## **Structure of the Repository**
 - `main.c`: The main C file for setting up variables and calling the assembly function.
-- `MyFunc.asm`: ARM assembly code implementing the PIN verification, error handling, and banknote switching logic.
+Also contains MyFunc, an ARM assembly code implementing the PIN verification, error handling, and banknote switching logic.
 - `README.md`: This file, explaining the assignment and its implementation.

 ---